 - All debts and assets of each party remains exclusively theirs when they marry.

 - Everything earned, bought, inherited or acquired in any way by either spouse during the marriage remains exclusively theirs and does not affect their spouse.

 - Money in either spouse’s bank account belongs exclusively to them.

 - Debts incurred by either party are exclusively theirs.
 Insolvency of one partner does not affect the assets or legal status of the other.

 - If one party enters the marriage with significantly more assets than the other, these assets remain theirs during and after the marriage.

 - The end of a marriage under this regime is financially much faster and simpler.

-In this marriage regime, each partner’s estate is valued at the time of marriage, and again when the marriage ends.
+In this marital regime, each partner’s estate is valued at the time of marriage, and again when the marriage ends.
 This can be complicated and cause delays, but is often chosen as the fairest solution by partners who are both independently wealthy before getting married.

-Prenuptial, Antenuptial, Prenup, Cohabitation – It Can Be Confusing
+Prenuptial, Antenuptial, Prenup, Cohabitation – it can be confusing.

-We understand that you have a thousand decisions to make before your wedding and want to resolve this quickly but intelligently.
+We understand you have a thousand decisions to make before your wedding and want to resolve this quickly but intelligently.